pdurbin/blog.greptilian.com/content/posts/2022-11-12-perfect-is-the-enemy-of-good.md

 ![erg](/images/erg.svg)

 Yesterday I decided to just get on the erg and row a bit.
 Forget about the data.
 Forget about beating records.
-It's ok to just have some fun and get light workout.
+It's ok to just have some fun and get a light workout.
 Then I changed into shorts and did a couple 2Ks before the day was through.
 I didn't add those observations to my dataset either.

 Maybe it's the same with blogging.
 When I started this blog in 2020 I posted every day for two months.
 It was too much.
 I only posted twice last year.
 This is my first post of 2022.
 If it's the last, better one post than zero.
 Perfect is the enemy of good.